Summertime Allergies

 • Nasal decongestant sprays may alleviate stuffiness, but should only be used for a limited time as prolonged use may cause infection or other complications.

-Most mild to moderate cases of seasonal allergies can be managed by the treatments mentioned above.
+Most mild to moderate cases of hay fever can be managed by the treatments mentioned above.
 For those seeking further relief, immunotherapy, commonly known as allergy shots, can help build the body’s immunity to specific allergens over time.
-“If you have recurrent infections like sinusitis or [receive] a marginal benefit from OTC medications, it may be a good time to go to a doctor,” Dr. Carlton says.